SkylerCStevens/hummingbird-ecommerce-pwa/README.md

 -A Node Express server to handle communication with the database and define the endpoints to send data to the react page.

+-A login that uses JWT for authentication

+-The app is also a progressive web app.
+This means that the user can add the web page to their home screen like a native app.

+-The app still has some functionality even if there is no internet connection.

 All the pages are made to be responsive from computer screens to small mobile screens.
 This is made possible with both bootstrap and media queries.

 ## See the Site

 [Hummingbird Guitars](https://hummingbird-guitar.herokuapp.com)

+!(home)[Work/screenshots/home-screenshot.png]
+!(products)[Work/screenshots/products-screenshot.png]

 ## Getting Started